henrahmagix/henrahmagix.github.io/_posts/2020-04-13-lol-web-components.md

 But now I have figured it out!
 Turns out I had the right idea, but I was resolving the relative paths against the wrong url: it should've been against the `import.meta.url` of the code that's doing the importing!

 [This article's example](/examples/lol-web-components) has been updated.
 You can see the changes, included in the commit for this update, by viewing the history in the [share section](#share-section) below.
+And here's [the same import fix applied to my current blog admin interface](https://github.com/henrahmagix/henrahmagix.github.io/commit/d8ea675f58b19bf71c68a93648b80b52c84656a3).

 ---